nad-w/Code-log/README.md

 Random stock analysis experiments

-More practice + small projects will go here as I keep learning.
+More stuff will be added as I keep learning.